Danru00/SelfBalancingRobot/README.md

 # SelfBalancingRobot
 Two-wheeled self-balancing robot realized for the Robotics course at Polito, academic year 2022-2023.
-The simulation is based on ROS Noetic
+The simulation is based on ROS Noetic and works on Ubuntu 20.04

 # Run the Gazebo simulation
 - Download the robot_assembly folder in your catkin workspace and run from a terminal: catkin_make